 - A. Open the GeoGebra file Point-Slope Form.
 You can find it in the GeoGebra Book online. - B. How did the slope slider change the line?
 What is the difference between negative and positive values? - C. How did the x1 slider change the line?
 What is the difference between positive and negative values of x1?
 How does changing the x1 slider change the equation of the line? - D. How did the y1 slider change the line?
 What is the difference between positive and negative values?
-How does changing the y1 slider change the equation of the line?

-1. A slope can be considered to be a rate of change (how one quantity changes in relation to another).
+How does changing the y1 slider change the equation of the line? - 1.
+A slope can be considered to be a rate of change (how one quantity changes in relation to another).
 Explain this interpretation and give an example.
-Explain the difference between a line that has undefined slope and a line whose slope is zero.

-3. A five-foot tall Deerfield student casts a shadow that is 40 feet long while standing 200 feet from a streetlight.
+Explain the difference between a line that has undefined slope and a line whose slope is zero. - 2.
+Three squares are placed next to each other as shown.
+The vertices A, B, and C are collinear.
+Find the dimension n. - 3.
+A five-foot tall Deerfield student casts a shadow that is 40 feet long while standing 200 feet from a streetlight.
 How high above the ground is the lamp?

-4. (Continuation) How far from the streetlight should the student stand in order to cast a shadow that is exactly as long as the student is tall?

-5. Property of a Perpendicular Bisector of a Segment.
+- 4. (Continuation) How far from the streetlight should the student stand in order to cast a shadow that is exactly as long as the student is tall? - 5.
+Property of a Perpendicular Bisector of a Segment.
 What must be true about all of the points on the perpendicular bisector of a segment in relation to the endpoints of the segment?
 How do you justify this property?

-6. An airplane 27000 feet above the ground begins descending at the rate of 1500 feet per minute.
-Assuming the plane continues at the same rate of descent, how long will it be before it is on the ground?

-7. (Continuation) Graph the line y = 27000 - 1500x, using an appropriate window on your calculator.
-With the preceding problem in mind, explain the significance of the slope of this line and its two intercepts.

-8. In a dream, Blair is shrunken down to the size of a pixel and is confined to a coordinate plane on a computer screen, moving along a line with a constant speed.
+- 6. An airplane 27000 feet above the ground begins descending at the rate of 1500 feet per minute.
+Assuming the plane continues at the same rate of descent, how long will it be before it is on the ground? - 7.
+(Continuation) Graph the line y = 27000 1500x, using an appropriate window on your calculator.
+With the preceding problem in mind, explain the significance of the slope of this line and its two intercepts. - 8.
+In a dream, Blair is shrunken down to the size of a pixel and is confined to a coordinate plane on a computer screen, moving along a line with a constant speed.
 Blair's position at 4 am is (2, 5) and at 6 am it is (6, 3).
-What is Blair's position at 8:15 am when the alarm goes off?

-9. Find a way to show that points A = (-4, -1), B = (4, 3), and C = (8, 5) are collinear.

-10. Find as many ways as you can to dissect each figure below into two congruent parts.

-11. An equilateral quadrilateral is called a rhombus.
+What is Blair's position at 8:15 am when the alarm goes off? - 9.
+Find a way to show that points A = (-4, -1), B = (4, 3), and C = (8, 5) are collinear. - 10.
+Find as many ways as you can to dissect each figure below into two congruent parts. - 11.
+An equilateral quadrilateral is called a rhombus.
 A square is a simple example of a rhombus.
 Find a non-square rhombus whose diagonals and sides are not parallel to the rulings on your graph paper.
 Use coordinates to describe its vertices.
 Write a brief description of the process you used to find your example.

-1. Is there enough evidence in the given diagram at the right to conclude that the triangle is right?
-Explain why or why not?
+- 1. Is there enough evidence in the given diagram at the right to conclude that the triangle is right?
+Explain why or why not? - 2.
+Golf balls cost \$0.90 each at Leonard's Club, which has an annual \$25 membership fee.
+At Alex & Taylor's sporting goods store, the price is \$1.35 per ball for the same brand.
+Where you buy your golf balls depends on how many you wish to buy.
+Explain, and illustrate your reasoning by drawing a graph.